Raedx23/airbnb/README.md

 airbnb
 ├── airbnb.ipynb

 └── data/

     ├── calendar.csv

     ├──	listings.csv

     └── reviews.csv
-airbnb.ipynb ==> Notebook to investigate trends of bookings on Airbnb in the year 2016 in Seattle. calendar.csv ==> Booking information of houses. listings.csv ==> Information of houses. reviews.csv ==> Reviews of houses.
+airbnb.ipynb ==> Notebook to investigate trends of bookings on Airbnb in the year 2016.

+calendar.csv ==> Booking information of houses.

+listings.csv ==> Information of houses.

+reviews.csv ==> Reviews of houses.

 Results

 The most popular house size in Seattle are houses for 6 or 10 persons.
 Tourist prefer to rent an entire house over a private room and a shared room.
 Having a strict cancellation policy leads to reduced interest of clients.
 Seattle is the most popular around the turn of the year.

 Creator

 Raed

 https://github.com/Raedx23